hendri54/hendri54.github.io/teaching/honors_thesis_topics.md

 {{../markdown_header.txt}}

-# Some Ideas for Dissertation Projects #
+# Some Ideas for Honors Thesis Projects #

 This page contains a collection of ideas that may be useful starting points for honors theses.